Get A VIN Inspection

 The inspector has the required forms they need to fill out, no need to print those ahead of time.

-For trailers, see the Trailer section here (See the section on Trailers for more info).
+For trailers with missing or damaged VIN numbers, see the Trailer requirement here.
 The inspector will verify the condition of the VIN and give you the appropriate paperwork.

 If you own a mechanic/repair facility and have a vehicle that has been abandoned by a customer after repairs have been completed, you may obtain a title for the vehicle and attempt to recoup money lost.
 The owner or authorized agent of the company must bring the vehicle for the inspection.
 You need to bring all documentation of the repairs, attempts to contact the owner and any other documents outlining your involvement with the vehicle to the inspection.
-If the vehicle is not roadworthy, depending on the year of the vehicle, DMV will likely issue a salvage title.
+If the vehicle is not roadworthy (see Roadworthy requirements), depending on the year of the vehicle, DMV will likely issue a salvage title.
 In order to register that vehicle for on-road use, the Salvage to Rebuilt from Salvage title process must be followed.
 (See the section on Salvage titles for complete details)

 If a vehicle has been abandoned on private property, the property owner must call a tow truck to remove the vehicle.
 Title will not be issued.

-"Roadworthy" means a condition in which a motor vehicle has sufficient power and is fit to operate on the roads and highways of this state after visual inspection by appropriate law enforcement authorities.
+Colorado Revised Statute 42-6-102(15) defines roadworthy: "Roadworthy" means a condition in which a motor vehicle has sufficient power and is fit to operate on the roads and highways of this state after visual inspection by appropriate law enforcement authorities.
 In order to be roadworthy, such vehicle, in accord with its design and use, shall have all major parts and systems permanently attached and functioning and shall not be repaired in such a manner as to make the vehicle unsafe.
 For purposes of this subsection (15), "major parts and systems" shall include, but not be limited to, the body of a motor vehicle with related component parts, engine, transmission, tires, wheels, seats, exhaust, brakes, and all other equipment required by Colorado law for the particular vehicle.

 The following are the most common issues preventing a vehicle from passing inspection: